hieunguyen7337/gpt-chatbot-vietnamese/README.md

 to download the model file run the following command

-`!wget -P ./gptj6B_VI_model https://huggingface.co/VietAI/gpt-j-6B-vietnamese-news/resolve/main/pytorch_model.bin`
+`wget -P ./gptj6B_VI_model https://huggingface.co/VietAI/gpt-j-6B-vietnamese-news/resolve/main/pytorch_model.bin`

 ## Usage
 You can run the chatbot offline in terminal with running the `chatbot-gpt-inference.py` file to run the GPT model.
+You can also finetune the model by runing the `training.py` file

 The user can input any text to start a conversation.
 The chatbot will respond to the user's input based on the context of the previous conversation.
 The conversation can be ended by typing "break" or restarted by typing "restart".